 Applications

-In biological and chemical laboratories, deionized water is preferred more than distilled water.
-But they still use distilled water, especially if the alternatives are not pure enough.
-If the laboratory requires high-purity water, then they use double-distilled water.
+In biological and chemical laboratories, deionized water is preferred over distilled water.
+However, distilled water is still used, especially if the alternatives are not pure.
+If the laboratory requires high-purity water, it uses double-distilled water.

 If the water is non-purified, it can cause chemical reactions in the experiment.
 Furthermore, it can leave mineral deposits in the water.
-But through distillation, can remove impurities in the water and other liquid.
+However, distillation can remove impurities in the water and other liquids.

-For example, ions found in tap water can reduce the lifespan of lead-acid batteries in trucks and cars.
-These ions are not accepted in the vehicle's cooling systems because they can erode the internal engine parts.
+For example, tap water ions can reduce the lifespan of lead-acid batteries in trucks and cars.
+These ions are not accepted in vehicle cooling systems because they can erode internal engine parts.

-Moreover, it can deplete the anti-corrosion or antifreeze additives on it.
+Moreover, it can deplete the anti-corrosion or antifreeze additives.

 Today, there are various types of distillers.
-There are round or small units that can distill less than one quart of water for each hour.
-Moreover, larger units can distill one-half gallon of drinking water every hour.
+Round or small units distill less than one quart of water per hour, while larger units can distill one-half gallon of drinking water per hour.

-Before installing a distillation system, make sure that the unit you are buying has been tested and certified by a third party.
+Before installing a distillation system, ensure that the unit you are buying has been tested and certified by a third party.

-Meanwhile, you have to note that the distillers can be filled with water through a connection or manually.
+Meanwhile, you must note that the distillers can be filled with water manually or through a connection.
 Permanently installed units have a drain opening that can eradicate the contaminated water.
 The faucets can facilitate the draining of the countertop water units.

 You can store the distilled water in storage containers.
 In some models, glass jars are connected to the unit.
 On the other hand, some units have a metal tank wherein the condensed steam can drip.
 Finally, you can also store the distilled water in a plastic bottle.

 The containers you choose must be able to hold one to fifteen gallons of water.
 In general, all types of containers are suitable for storing distilled water.
-But make sure that it is suitable and ask the manufacturer how to maintain it.
+But ensure it is suitable and ask the manufacturer how to maintain it.

 Some of the automatic features of the distillation unit include timers and reset switches.
 With this, automatic operation can become possible.
 You can opt to have these features when you use distilled water continuously.